MyreMylar/pygame_gui/docs/source/localization.rst

 Right now the list of languages support by default by Pygame GUI elements and windows is:

+ - Arabic
  - German
  - English
  - Spanish
  - French
+ - Georgian
+ - Hebrew
  - Indonesian
  - Italian
  - Japanese
+ - Korean
+ - Polish
  - Portuguese
  - Russian
+ - Ukrainian
+ - Vietnamese
  - Simplified Chinese
- - Polish
- - Vietnamese

 Though many of the translations may be imperfect as they were largely not handled by native speakers (yet).
 If you would like to improve an existing translation or add a new one the current default translations are